• Free shipping on all orders

 Learn more »

-Tear stains on Maltese dogs are reddish-brown, light brown, or yellow stains that appear below the breed’s eyes.
-The stains are usually caused by tear accumulation and may lead to yeast and bacterial growth that can progress deeper into your pet’s skin.
+Tear stains on Maltese dogs are reddish-brown or light brown stains that appear below the breed’s eyes.
+The stains are usually caused by tear overflow and may lead to yeast and bacterial growth that can progress deeper into your pet’s skin.

 Below, we explain what causes this and how you can care for your tear-stained Maltese.